arassec/artivact-creator/README.md

 # Artivact-Creator
-A tool to create and organize virtual artifacts for websites or virtual experiences.
+A tool to create and organize virtual artifacts for websites or virtual reality experiences.

 It can be used to perform the following tasks:
 - Automatically capture images via camera and artivact-turntable as input for model generation